10 best mattress toppers for a comfortable and well supported sleep

 - Sizes available: Single, double, king, super king

 You’ll have this fitted on the bed, using the elastic straps, in no time and you can bung it in both the washing machine and tumble dryer.
 It has two layers of silky soft fibres with a microfibre cover – lovely for those who want to add a soft cushioning to an otherwise hard or unyielding mattress, although not so good for people who want something thick and supportive.
 Allergy sufferers won’t have to miss out as it’s both hypoallergenic and dust mite resistant.
 But you might have to shake it out every once in a while, which will stop it flattening.
 It won’t last as long as some of the more expensive toppers reviewed here.
+It’s currently out of stock so be sure to check back regularly if you don’t want to miss out.

 Price comparison